 Here are the things we use and love to share with others (you can click on the item to be taken to a web page for that item).
 We've also set up a user friendly SHOP! page with all these links.

 Trainers to Watch on Social Platforms:

 What brand to buy…?
 We do not recommend grain free but if you want to go that route, discuss it with your vet.
-Your puppy will be started on Specialty Feeds Valu Pak, the Black Bag.
-It is recommended to continue feeding an All Life Stages or Puppy Formula until at least two years old for large breed dogs.
+Your puppy will be started on Specialty Feeds Valu Pak, the Black Bag, with Origins added in as well as the herbs we recommend under Health below.
+If you choose to continue with kibble, keep in mind that it is recommended to continue feeding an All Life Stages or Puppy Formula until at least two years old for large breed dogs.

 2. Probiotics- a MUST for your puppy/dog!
 Getting gut health is extremely important for helping ward off viruses and illness.
 We recommend using *Purina Pro Plan Fortiflora Probiotics